 The state had been among the very first to ratify National Prohibition.
 For decades the abolition of drinking had been touted as the solution to the nation’s problems.
 That included poverty, ill-health, crime, violence and other ills.
 On the eve of its implementation, most Bay Staters were optimistic.
 The dream of Prohibition in Massachusetts was coming true.

-Famous evangelist Billy Sunday staged a mock funeral in Boston for “John Barleycorn.'”
-The “mourners” threw alcohol bottles into his symbolic casket.
+Famous preacher Billy Sunday staged a mock funeral in Boston for “John Barleycorn.'”
+The “mourners” threw alcohol bottles into his casket.
 Sunday then extolled the benefits of Prohibition.
 “The rein of tears is over,” he said.
 “The slums will soon be only a memory.
 We will turn our prisons into factories and jails into storehouses.”